Obamas visit Biden family after death of vice president's son

 Obama and his wife, Michelle, went to the U.S. Naval Observatory, the vice president's official residence, to offer their condolences to the Biden family.

-The Obamas had been scheduled to host a reception at the White House on Sunday but it was canceled out of respect for the Bidens.
+The Obamas had been scheduled to host a reception at the White House on Sunday but it was cancelled out of respect for the Bidens.

 Other Washington officials and politicians took to social media to express their sympathies over the death of Biden, who was married and had two children.